Open-Wide/openwide-nuxeo-boilerplate/README.md

 This boilerplate is targeted toward developers who need to customize Nuxeo for customer projects.
 It provides:

-* A Maven archetype to generate a Nuxeo project, complete with its Nuxeo Marketplace module
+* A Maven archetype to generate a Nuxeo project, complete with its Nuxeo Marketplace module *(1)*
 * A [command-line tool](https://rubygems.org/gems/ow-nuxeo) to help initializing, building, deploying, running and distributing your Nuxeo project.

 [![Gem Version](https://badge.fury.io/rb/ow-nuxeo.png)](http://badge.fury.io/rb/ow-nuxeo)

+*(1) The Maven archetype isn't stable yet, you might have to adjust a few things by hand after generation.*

 ### Installing the `ow-nuxeo` tool